North Korea's Kim Jong Un inspects Russian bombers and a warship on a visit to Russia's Far East

 Kim, whose visit to Russia is his first foreign trip since the COVID-19 pandemic, has been eager to boost the visibility of his partnerships with Moscow and Beijing as he attempts to break out of international isolation and insert Pyongyang in a united front against Washington.
 Some South Korean experts say that Kim could also pursue a meeting with Chinese President Xi Jinping.

-In another sign of the North’s post-pandemic opening, KCNA said Saturday that a team of North Korean athletes departed from the country’s capital, Pyongyang, to participate in the Asian Games starting next week in Hangzhou, China.
+In another sign of the North’s post-pandemic opening, KCNA said Saturday that a team of North Korean athletes departed from Pyongyang to participate in the Asian Games starting next week in Hangzhou, China.
 South Korea’s government says around 190 North Korean athletes are registered for the event.

 Since last year, the U.S. has accused North Korea of providing ammunition, artillery shells and rockets to Russia, many of them likely copies of Soviet-era munitions.
 South Korean officials said North Korean weapons provided to Russia have already been used in Ukraine.